Hare’s Breath

 The scent of camomile hangs sweet in the air as I make my way along the still sleeping lakeside of the southern shore.
 Above me, a dapple of cloud makes its unhurried way across the undulant horizon.
 The lane blushes with Rosebay Willowherb in swathes of deepest pink.
 All around lichen laced walls and time worn ways thread hillside to valley, past to present, kith to kin.
 Following these boundary lines back, I think to myself, I have a stone umbilical that links me to the two boys who lie still snuggled in the warmth of the cottage I left just two hours ago.
 There, in the prescient darkness before dawn, the soft thrum of sparrows wings in the eaves gave me leave to rise and head up the winding road towards the lake.

 At a footpath sign to the little hamlet of Nether Wasdale, I leave the lakeside and head west towards the sunlit slopes through a patch of woodland.
-Beech and birch yield to elder, holy and rowan as the path emerges into a mosaic of fields, each one patterned with clumps of sun-dried grass and edged with harebells, scabious and knapweed.
+Beech and birch yield to elder, holly and rowan as the path emerges into a mosaic of fields, each one patterned with clumps of sun-dried grass and edged with harebells, scabious and knapweed.

 That’s when I see her.